Slovak government teeters as more mass protests planned – DW – 02/06/2025

 Slovak government teeters as more mass protests plannedFebruary 6, 2025

-Anti-government protests are expected to take place in over 50 towns and cities across Slovakia on Friday.
+Anti-government protests are expected to take place in more than 50 towns and cities across Slovakia on Friday.

 The planned demonstrations are part of a series of protests that rapidly grew and spread after Prime Minister Robert Fico's December visit to Moscow, where he was pictured shaking hands with Russian President Vladimir Putin.